We get it…it’s SO frustrating.

 And don’t forget to point to the damage (without covering the dent with your finger) when taking photos.

-Use Indirect Lighting
+Tip #4: Use Indirect Lighting

+The sun isn’t always your best friend when it comes to revealing hard to see hail damage on car.
+In most cases, it really is better to use another light source.
 When your hail damage is fixed using paintless dent repair, you’ll see that the technicians use specialized lighting to see the true size and depth of the dent.

 You’ll also notice that they are usually working in a garage that doesn’t have a ton of other natural light shining through.
 Because bright sunlight will wash out the full scope of the dent, and you won’t be able to see anything in photos.